Open source and SaaS for engineering teams

 k6 Open Source is designed for load testing.
 Extensible to support other types of testing.

 Verify that applications can handle the expected traffic.
-Adapt your testing: stress tests, peak tests, soak tests, etc.
+Different goals require different tests: stress tests, spike tests, soak tests, smoke tests, etc.

 Mix browser and API testing—interact with real browsers and collect frontend metrics to get a holistic user view.